-The view in Figure 11.4 has over 240 nodes, yet it’s very straightforward (and quick) to see all nodes with similar vulnerability profiles.
-All necessary information is kept on-screen and the bar charts at the bottom of the display provide a useful high-level overview to help guide exploration.
+The view in Figure 11-4 has over 240 nodes, yet it’s very straightforward (and quick) to see all nodes with similar vulnerability profiles.
+All necessary information is kept onscreen and the bar charts at the bottom of the display provide a useful high-level overview to help guide exploration.
 A traditional summarized report view would no doubt require much scrolling and panning to provide the same type of information and it would be almost impossible to discern patterns in the environment.

 However, all exploratory interfaces do not need to be this elaborate.
-Figure 11.5 shows a simple Excel workbook of a firewall log extract that includes filtering controls at the top of the log entry data table and two pivot tables showing views by firewall and port (respectively) with matching bar charts that dynamically change as you manipulate the pivot table values.
-More modern versions of Excel do not have the workbook size limitations of previous offerings and can comfortably fit over a million rows and 16,000 columns provided you have a robust enough system to support such a large workbook.
+Figure 11-5 shows a simple Excel workbook of a firewall log extract that includes filtering controls at the top of the log entry data table.
+It also has two pivot tables showing views by firewall and port (respectively), with matching bar charts that dynamically change as you manipulate the pivot table values.
+More modern versions of Excel do not have the workbook size limitations of previous offerings and can comfortably fit over a million rows and 16,000 columns, provided you have a robust enough system to support such a large workbook.
 You might be surprised just how useful it can be to simply provide intelligently summarized tabular views of data sets—paired with basic visualizations—that can be easily sorted on demand by the consumer.
-It may sound simple, but remember: you still need to do the hard work of finding, cataloging, acquiring, cleaning, augmenting and processing the data (ah, the glamorous life of a security data scientist).
+It may sound simple, but remember: you still need to do the hard work of finding, cataloging, acquiring, cleaning, augmenting, and processing the data (ah, the glamorous life of a security data scientist).

-Figure 11.5 Excel pivot table with linked charts [793725c11f05.png]
+Figure 11-5: Excel pivot table with linked charts [793725 c11f005.png]

-Interaction For Illumination
+Interaction for Illumination

-While everyone may seem to be carrying an i-device of some sort and constantly plugged-in to everything, the truth is that most individuals still have only a surface-level understanding of the digital world they live in.
-For instance, they know that their Instagram app requires an account with a username and password before they can post pictures for their friends to see, but the details of the binary world below that process—where hue, saturation and brightness are digitized, network packets are exchanged and information is transported and stored potentially thousands of miles away—remains as much a mystery as does most of the inner workings of a modern automobile engine.
+Although everyone may seem to be carrying an i-device of some sort and is constantly plugged in to everything, the truth is that most individuals still have only a surface-level understanding of the digital world they live in.
+For instance, they know that their Instagram app requires an account with a username and password before they can post pictures for their friends to see, but the details of the binary world below that process—where hue, saturation, and brightness are digitized, network packets are exchanged, and information is transported and stored potentially thousands of miles away—remains as much a mystery as does most of the inner workings of a modern automobile engine.

-Even in our workplaces, business processes may be well-understood but the complexity of the entirety of information technology components that make those processes possible can be somewhat overwhelming to IT specialists, let alone business professionals.
+Even in our workplaces, where business processes are more often understood, the complexity of the information technology components that make those processes possible can be somewhat overwhelming to IT specialists, let alone business professionals.

-Consider that a modest application has code that might be touched by over thirty developers, supported by over fifteen operations administrators, span three firewall zones and have components that reside on sixteen disparate systems.
+Consider that a modest application has code that might be touched by over 30 developers, supported by over 15 operations administrators, span 3 firewall zones, and have components that reside on 16 disparate systems.
 It’s incredible we have as much security as we do in such diverse and complex environments and a bit more understandable why all of those individuals involved in the process don’t fully grasp all the nuances of how to ensure that security is a primary emergent property of the system as a whole.

-Understanding how complexity is masked, hidden or ignored should make it easier to see why topics we security-folk are passionate about, such as encryption, system/data integrity and data privacy are faint blips on the radars of most individuals.
-However, our cause and profession have merit and we can help raise awareness of these important topics.
+Understanding how complexity is masked, hidden, or ignored should make it easier to see why topics we security-folk are passionate aboutsuch as encryption, system/data integrity, and data privacy are faint blips on the radars of most individuals.
+However, our cause and profession have merit, and we can help raise awareness of these important topics.
 One good way to do this is through the use of interactive visualizations.